1. You'll be part of a growing industry.

-According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, employment of healthcare occupations is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations.”
-In fact, due mainly to an aging population, "Healthcare occupations are projected to add more jobs than any of the other occupational groups."
+According to the Bureau of Labor Statistics, employment of healthcare occupations is projected to grow 18% by 2026, much faster than the average for all occupations.”
+In fact, due the aging U.S. population, "Healthcare occupations are projected to add more jobs than any of the other occupational groups."

 Prepare for certification and a career in CPC Exam